Exact Spectral Function of One-Dimensional Bose Gases: RESULTS

-\textit{Results} --- The logarithm of SF for Lieb-Liniger gas is demonstrated in Fig.\ref{contour_plot}, resolved in momentum-energy.
-Here the focus is concentrated on the intermediate interaction region ($\gamma=4.0$) and weak interaction ($\gamma=0.5$) for sake of comparison.
-The yellow (black) dashed lines stand for the Lieb - I (- II) dispersion relations, corresponding to creation of a particle (hole) outside (inside) of Fermi sea.
+The logarithm of SF for the LLM is demonstrated in Fig.~\ref{contour_plot} with the system size $N=L=100$.
+Here the focus is concentrated on the intermediate interaction and weak interaction situations i.e. $\gamma=4.0$ and $\gamma=0.5$ respectively.
+The yellow (black) dashed lines stand for the Type-I (-II) dispersion relations, corresponding to the creation of a particle (hole) outside (inside) of the Fermi sea \cite{Lieb,QISM}.
 Single-particle and -hole excitations defining the edges of spectra feature the non-trivial role of interaction in 1D many-body systems.
-Fig.\ref{contour_plot} shows the SF of full momentum and energy scales for weak and strong interaction strengths.
-The energy of hole excitation is suppressed when the interaction strength $\gamma$ decreases, but the Lieb - II dispersion exists as long as $\gamma$ does not vanish.
-This feature makes the Bogoliubov approximation deficient and the explicit explanation was first put forward by the Bethe ansatz solution in this model \cite{Lieb}.
-The spectral weight distribution reveals the characteristic of particle-hole asymmetry in 1D, in addition to which the interaction apparently broadens the $\delta$-type peak on the threshold for SF of non-interacting bosons.
-It is obvious that either absorption or emission spectrum is separated into three regions all of that are determined by pairs of p-h excitations.
-Let us denote the Lieb - I (- II) dispersion as $\epsilon_p$ ($\epsilon_h$) in the particle sector $\omega >0$, and as $-\epsilon_p$ ($-\epsilon_h$) in the hole sector $\omega<0$.
-For the half plane of $\omega>0$, below $\epsilon_h$ is blank, implying no state bears the energy and momentum.
-For $\epsilon_h < \omega < \epsilon_p$ a continuum spectrum consisting of states produced by arbitrary pairs of p-h excitations occurs, while for $\omega>\epsilon_p$, it is the regions where the excitations involve the excited states of $2$-, $3$-, and higher p-h pairs.
+In the comparison of Fig.~\ref{contour_plot}(a) and \ref{contour_plot}(b), the energy of hole excitation is suppressed when the interaction strength $\gamma$ decreases, but the Type-II dispersion exists as long as $\gamma$ does not vanish.
+This phenomenon underlies why the Bogoliubov approximation is deficient and the explicit explanation was first put forward by the Bethe ansatz solution for this model \cite{Lieb}.
+It is obvious that either absorption or emission spectrum is separated into three regions all of which are determined by pairs of p-h excitations.
+Let us denote the Type-I (-II) dispersion as $\epsilon_p$ ($\epsilon_h$) in the particle sector $\omega >0$, and as $-\epsilon_p$ ($-\epsilon_h$) in the hole sector $\omega<0$.
+For the half plane of $\omega>0$, below $\epsilon_h$ is blank, implying no excitation bears that energy and momentum which is seen clearly in Fig.~\ref{c4Line_Power} as well.
+For $\epsilon_h < \omega < \epsilon_p$ a spectral continuum consisting of states produced by arbitrary pairs of p-h excitations occurs, while for $\omega>\epsilon_p$, it is the region where the excitations involve the states generated by $2$-, $3$-, and multiple p-h pairs.